robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithmic-problems.md

 ## Examples
 - [Longest Substring Without Repeating Characters](/computer-science/algorithms-and-data-structures/algorithmic-problems/longest-substring-without-repeating-characters)
 - Find the longest substring of a string containing `k` distinct characters.
+	- Given a string and a positive number `k`, find the longest substring of the string containing `k` distinct characters.
+If `k` is more than the total number of distinct characters in the string, return the whole string.
 - Find all substrings of a string that are a permutation of another string.
-- Find the longest substring of a string containing distinct characters.
+- Find maximum length sequence of continuous ones.
-- Find ma
+-